Security

 The EthicsPoint system is designed for employees to report any violation of our stated Code of Business Ethics.
 We have carefully chosen the best reporting tool to meet our compliance obligations while maintaining a positive reporting environment.

-Reports are available only to specific individuals, General Counsel, Chief Risk Officer, and Chief Human Resources Officer who are charged with evaluating the report.
+Reports are limited to specific individuals, General Counsel, Chief Risk Officer, and Chief Human Resources Officer.
+Their task is to evaluate the report.

 The information you provide will be sent by EthicsPoint on a totally confidential and anonymous basis.
-The EthicsPoint system and report distribution are designed so that implicated parties are not notified or granted access to reports in which they have been named.
+The EthicsPoint system and report distribution ensure that implicated parties aren’t notified or granted access to reports where they’re named.

 Reports will be investigated promptly, thoroughly and fairly.